 This is not a free service but is probably worth investing in since the money you spend can return with increased conversions.

-If your IP address has a bad reputation in the virtual world, your emails are more likely to land in the spam folder.
+If your IP address has a bad reputation in the virtual world, your targeted emails are more likely to land in the spam folder.
 The reputation of your IP address affects your email deliverability rates directly.

 All it takes is to enter IP address or domain name in the box, and click ‘check’.